• Chicago Downtown Office

 Again, in the whirlwind that family experiences when they are involved in the Court system, one of the worst things you can do is disregard a Court Order.
 Doing so can have far-reaching legal consequences, can cause a strain on your parenting relationship, and can negatively impact your children.

-If you are going through a divorce or family law case in Chicago and there is a Court Order that you disagree with, please comply with the Order and consider reaching out to an experienced divorce attorney to discuss whether a remedy may be available to you.
+If you are going through a divorce or family law case in Chicago and there is a Court Order that you disagree with, please comply with the Order and consider reaching out to an experienced Chicago divorce attorney to discuss whether a remedy may be available to you.

 Was this information helpful?